-&lt;sup>4 2 CFR 200.318(g)
+5 2 CFR 200.318(g)

-CFR 200.318(h)
+^{6 2} CFR 200.318(h)

-CFR 200.318(h)(i)
+7 2 CFR 200.318(h)(i)

-CFR 200.318(j)
+^{8 2} CFR 200.318(j)

-&lt;sup>8 2 CFR 200.318(k)
+^{9 2} CFR 200.318(k)

-&lt;sup>9 2 CFR 200.319(c)
+^{10 2} CFR 200.319(c)

-- Are conducted in a manner providing full and open competition; - In order to ensure objective contractor performance and eliminate unfair competitive disadvantage, contractors that develop or draft specifications, requirements, statements of work, or invitations for bids or request for proposals must be excluded from competing for such procurements - Some situations considered to be restrictive of competition include, but are not limited to, the following: - Placing unreasonable requirements on firms in order for them to qualify to do business. - Requiring unnecessary experience and excessive bonding. - Noncompetitive pricing practices between firms or between affiliated companies. - Noncompetitive contracts to consultants that are on retainer contracts. - Organizational conflicts of interest. - Specifying only 'brand name' products instead of allowing an equal product to be offered and describing the performance or other relevant requirements of the procurement; and - Any arbitrary action in the procurement process.
+- Incorporate a clear and accurate description of the technical requirements for the material, product, or service to be procured. - Identify all requirements which the offerors must fulfill. - Identify all other factors to be used in evaluating bids or proposals; and - Are conducted in a manner providing full and open competition; 11 - In order to ensure objective contractor performance and eliminate unfair competitive disadvantage, contractors that develop or draft specifications, requirements, statements of work, or invitations for bids or request for proposals must be excluded from competing for such procurements - Some situations considered to be restrictive of competition include, but are not limited to, the following: - Placing unreasonable requirements on firms in order for them to qualify to do business. - Requiring unnecessary experience and excessive bonding. - Noncompetitive pricing practices between firms or between affiliated companies. - Noncompetitive contracts to consultants that are on retainer contracts. - Organizational conflicts of interest. - Specifying only 'brand name' products instead of allowing an equal product to be offered and describing the performance or other relevant requirements of the procurement; and - Any arbitrary action in the procurement process.

 When using prequalified lists, Subrecipients must ensure that all lists of persons, firms, or products which are used in acquiring goods and services are current and include enough qualified sources to ensure maximum open and free competition.
-Also, Subrecipients must not preclude potential bidders from qualifying during the solicitation period.
+Also, Subrecipients must not preclude potential bidders from qualifying during the solicitation period12.